vikshree/humanRobotReid/README.txt

-identifyAttributesStudy.pdf is a the template of the survey, which consists of 13 question classes, covering a total of 44 attributes.
+identifyAttributesStudy.pdf is a the template of the survey that was used for identifying "distinct" attributes.
+It consists of 13 question classes, covering a total of 44 attributes.